marikor168/GET_IT/README.md

 -------------------

 To run the application, you need to download the code from the repository and run it using the npm start command.
-Or you can watch this app on !!!
-LINK !!!.
+Or you can watch this app on https://codesandbox.io/s/github/marikor168/GET_IT?file=/src/index.js.

 When the application starts, you can see the page for entering the user name and password appears.
 Until the user passes authentication, he will not have access to pages of the application.